 Almost half of the patients under five years of age consulted in Maimusari are malnourished.
 In the week from 10 to 16 October, more than nine per cent of the patients suffered from severe acute malnutrition (SAM) and an additional 31 per cent from moderate acute malnutrition (MAM).
-About 1,000 children are followed in the outpatient malnutrition programme (ATFC), with 200 to 300 new admissions each week.
+About 1,000 children are followed in the outpatient malnutrition programmed (ATFC), with 200 to 300 new admissions each week.
 Currently, only children under 5 years of age are screened and treated for SAM, but this will be expanded to older children and those with moderate levels of malnutrition.
-The team is also preparing to start a distribution of food rations for families with children in the ambulatory feeding programme in Maimusari (currently 800 children enrolled).
+The team is also preparing to start a distribution of food rations for families with children in the ambulatory feeding programmed in Maimusari (currently 800 children enrolled).

 The number of deliveries and antenatal care consultations has also been increasing.
 In both facilities together, pregnant women receive more than 1,000 antenatal care consultations per week.
 In Maimusari, about 120 women deliver their babies per week.